 On successful completion of the course students will be able to:

-1. Demonstrate advanced and integrated knowledge of different theoretical perspectives on the influence of business entities on respect for human rights and the environment and be prepared to comment on these perspectives.
+1. Critically reflect on different theoretical perspectives regarding the influence of business entities on respect for human rights and the environment and be prepared to comment on these perspectives.

 2. Compare and critically evaluate efforts by states to ensure that business entities respect human rights and the environment through judicial and state-based non-judicial mechanisms and by providing scope for alternative legal structures, such as cooperatives.

-3. Critically analyse and evaluate efforts by business entities to implement human rights and environmental obligations, including through participation in non-state non-judicial mechanisms, such as multi-stakeholder initiatives.
+3. Compare and critically evaluate efforts by business entities, including co-operatives, to implement human rights and environmental obligations, including through participation in non-state non-judicial mechanisms, such as multi-stakeholder initiatives.